zh2395/OT-Symmetry/README.md

 The reproducibility folder is organized as follows.

 - **`OT-visualization.ipynb`**
-  Contains all code used to generate the visualization plots in Figures 1–4 of the supplementary file, illustrating optimal transport–based signs and ranks under multivariate symmetry.
+  Contains code used to generate the visualization plots in Figures 1–4 of the supplementary file, illustrating optimal transport–based signs and ranks under multivariate symmetry.

 - **`OTsymm_simulations.ipynb`**
   Contains simulation code for Appendix D.1 and Appendix D.2.
 This notebook implements the OT-Wilcox and OT-sign testing procedures using both random and Halton-transformed reference vectors, produces results for the simulated examples (C1–C10, S1–S10, Sp1–Sp10), and includes a section to generate the raw outputs (`Gaussian.csv` and `Epanechnikov.csv`) used for Figure 5.

 - **`SymOT.R`**
-  Reads `Gaussian.csv` and `Epanechnikov.csv` and generates Figure 5 in the supplementary file.
+  Reads `Gaussian.csv` and `Epanechnikov.csv` from the outputs of `OTsymm_simulations.ipynb` and generates Figure 5 in the supplementary file.

 - **`OT_symm_real_data.ipynb`**
   Reproduces all real-data analyses reported in Appendix D.3.

+- **`otherMethods.R` and `other_methods.ipynb`**
+  Reproduce results for competing methods in Appendix D.2 (Tables 2-4).

 - **`Gaussian.csv` and `Epanechnikov.csv`**
   Store precomputed simulation results for Figure 5 to avoid long computation times.